gpetruc/p2-scouting-clients/README.md

 Useful *options* are:
  * `-n N`: generate N streams of data
- * `--orbits N` specifies how many orbits to generate
+ * `--orbits N`: specifies how many orbits to generate
+ * `--sync`: try to generate the orbits at the LHC rate (3564 / 40MHz); actual rate may be slower if the system is not fast enough to sustain the LHC rate

 #### Example of data generation and receiving with 2 streams, in DTH256 format